gingerbeardman/gingerbeardman.github.io/_posts/2021-04-17-turning-an-ipad-pro-into-the-ultimate-classic-macintosh.md

 ## Custom Keyboards

 Both emulators share the same software keyboard mechanism.
-The keyboard maps are user-editable as JSON and compiled into a custom format.
+The keyboard layouts are user-editable as JSON and compiled into a custom format.

-So I hacked together a [custom keyboard layout](https://github.com/gingerbeardman/artworks-keyboard) that can be used in either emulator that gives me quick thumb access to tools and shortcuts in my most used apps: artWORKS and UltraPaint.
+So I put together a [custom keyboard layout](https://github.com/gingerbeardman/artworks-keyboard) that can be used in either emulator that gives me quick thumb access to tools and shortcuts in my most used apps: artWORKS and UltraPaint.
 It works for both apps as they are related, sharing a lot of code and resources.

 ![PNG](/images/posts/ultimate-classic-macintosh-2.png)